Order a DNA Test Kit

 #11.
 Nature Made Burp-less Fish Oil

-Nature Made (View on Amazon) is one of the more popular commercial brands of supplements.
+Nature Made is one of the more popular commercial brands of supplements.
 Their Burp-less Fish Oil contains anchovy and sardine, with a suggested serving size of two softgels daily with meals.
 The oil’s country of origin is Peru, but it is encapsulated and quality tested in the U.S. Like Kirkland, Nature Made does not offer a distinction between EPA and DHA levels in its product.

 Gene Food rating: D